-At William and Mary, Jefferson was taught by William Small.
+At William & Mary, Jefferson was taught by William Small.
 A Scotsman who had been educated at Marischal College, Aberdeen, Small had been appointed professor of natural philosophy in 1758.
 Soon after Jefferson's arrival, Small also assumed the duties of teaching moral philosophy when that chair was left vacant by the departure of Jacob Rowe.
 Small introduced Jefferson to the writings of Locke, Bacon, and Newton, and awakened an interest in science in the enthusiastic young student.

-It was a turbulent time in the history of the College, a period characterized by political turmoil, declining discipline, and tension between the faculty and the Board of Visitors.
+It was a turbulent time in the history of W&M, a period characterized by political turmoil, declining discipline and tension between the faculty and the Board of Visitors.
 Nevertheless, Jefferson thrived under the tutelage of Small.
 He later wrote: "It was my great fortune, and what probably fixed the destinies of my life that Dr. William Small of Scotland was then professor of mathematics, a man profound in most of the useful branches of science, with a happy talent of communication, correct and gentlemanly manners and an enlarged and liberal mind."

-Jefferson's course of study at the College lasted for two years, and he then went on to read law for the next five years under George Wythe, the distinguished jurist who was to become the first professor of law at William and Mary in 1779.
+Jefferson's course of study at W&M lasted for two years, and he then went on to read law for the next five years under George Wythe, the distinguished jurist who was to become the first professor of law at William & Mary in 1779.
 Jefferson referred to Wythe as "my earliest and best friend," adding that "to him I am indebted for first impressions which have had the most salutary influence on the course of my life."
 Through Wythe and Small, Jefferson met Governor Francis Fauquier, and he frequently joined the three older men as they dined together at the Governor's Palace.
 Jefferson—who said that music was "the favorite passion of my soul"—was also invited to take part in Palace musicales, playing the violin or cello.